vechain/thor-galactica/.github/genesis.md

-# Genesis instructions
+# Genesis Instructions

-The purpose of this document is to explain how to generate a `genesis.json` file for the blockchain and its ancillary files.
+This document explains how to generate a `genesis.json` file for the blockchain and its ancillary files.
 It also provides a guide on how to use these files with the `thor` binary.

 To generate the genesis files, we use the `generate-genesis.js` script located in the `scripts` folder.

-## How to generate the files
+## How to Generate the Files

-First of all, we install the dependencies of the project:
+First, install the project dependencies:

 ```bash
 yarn
 ```

-After that, we should run the following command that will generate all the files:
+Next, run the following command to generate all the files:

 ```bash
 node scripts/generate-genesis.js
 ```

-We will be prompted to provide the values to be included in the files.
+You will be prompted to provide values to be included in the files.
 These are the default ones:

 ```
 ✔ Enter the gas limit for the genesis block … 40000000